effektif/user-docs/docs/integration/salesforce.rst

 On the `Specify Workflow Actions` page, select `Add Workflow Action` and then `New Outbound Message`.

-On the `Configure Outbound Message` page, configure the new `Outbound Message`, to define which object fields to send to Effektif.
+On the `Configure Outbound Message` page, configure the new `Outbound Message`, to define which object fields to send to Signavio Workflow.

-In the `Endpoint URL` field, paste the `Endpoint URL` from the Effektif configuration you created earlier.
+In the `Endpoint URL` field, paste the `Endpoint URL` from the Signavio Workflow configuration you created earlier.

 .. figure:: /_static/images/integration/salesforce/salesforce-integration-4.png